kneasle/kuudos/README.md

 Here's the thing: there's nothing about the definition of a sudoku that _requires_ it to be square.
 Obviously, square sudokus are easy to print and visualise, but squareness is an arbitrary limitation imposed by humans.
-But computers have no such qualms.
+Computers, on the other hand, have no such qualms.
 And since this project is about programming computers, let's say goodbye to arbitrary restrictions and see what comes out!

 At the end of the day, a sudoku is simply a set of cells.
 These cells are split into _groups_ (usually rows, columns or boxes) where digits can't be placed into two different cells which share a